 This level 1 fieldwork experience provides the student introductory contact with persons of differing age and ability levels.
 Students will be rotated through approved agencies and centers and begin, under supervision, to practice 1) critical observation of abilities and disabilities within physical, emotional, cognitive, and social domains; and 2) therapeutic communication techniques.

-Prerequisite: Must be admitted to the OTA program and successfully complete BIO-0210.
+Semester Credit: 2 credit hours (1 lecture 3 lab) Prerequisite: Must be admitted to the OTA program and successfully complete BIO-0210.

 OTA-0112 Activities of Daily Living